Pluralscan/Pluralscan/CODING_STYLE.md

 - Entity class should not have public property setters, setting a property should be a behavior method
 - Entities should not have bidirectional relations (depending on the bounded context, either an egg can have a chicken or a chicken can have eggs, but not both)
 - Entity relations should not reflect the complete set of DB foreign key relationships, should be bare down to the minimum for performing the behavior inside the bounded context
-- Entity relations should not hold a reference to another entity class, it can only keep the id of another entity
+- Entity relations should **not hold a reference to another entity class**, it can only keep the id of another entity
 - If a business transaction needs a reference to other entities in relation, aggregates should be used instead (aggregates can hold a reference to other aggregate roots, which are entity classes by definition)